Prosecutor to drop charge against Breonna Taylor’s boyfriend

 “If, after those reviews, we believe that there is sufficient evidence to present this matter to the grand jury, we will do so,” Wine said in an online news conference.

-Taylor’s boyfriend, Kenneth Walker, had been charged with attempted murder of a police officer for shooting at officers as they served a search warrant.
-Walker was not injured but Taylor, an black emergency medical tech, was shot eight times during the March 13 warrant search.
+Taylor’s boyfriend, Kenneth Walker, had been charged with attempted murder of a police officer for shooting at officers as they served a narcotics search warrant.
+Walker was not injured but Taylor, a black emergency medical tech, was shot eight times during the March 13 warrant search.
+No drugs were found at the house.

 Attention on Taylor’s death has intensified this week as Louisville’s police chief announced his retirement and the mayor changed some police warrant search policies.
+The case has attracted national headlines alongside the shooting of Ahmaud Arbery in a Georgia neighborhood in February.

 Wine played some of Walker’s interview with police during the news conference Friday.
 Walker told police on the audio recording that he could hear knocking on the night of the shooting but did not hear police announce themselves.